 Review summary: Nikon D3100 vs Panasonic G3

 So what is the bottom line?
-Is the Nikon D3100 better than the Panasonic G3 or vice versa?
+Is there a clear favorite between the Nikon D3100 and the Panasonic G3?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).